 Did you know?
 83% of people in the UK fear their information can be stolen when using public Wi-Fi…but only 16% do something to prevent it.*

 Surfing the Web or transacting on an unsecured Wi-Fi network means you’re placing your private information and anonymity at risk.
 That’s why a virtual private network, better known as a VPN, is a must for anyone worried about their online security and privacy.
 No matter if your connecting to free wifi hotspots for pleasure or while travelling for business keeping your information safe on public networks is important.

 Phishing can sometimes be dismissed as a less serious type of cybercrime but it can have devastating effects on people’s lives.
 How much damage could a scammer seriously do with some login details or some random personal information, you ask?
 Well, a lot as it turns out.

 While most of us travel the globe vacationing, business travelers work their way around the country and the world 365 days a year.
 According to the quarterly GBTA Sentiment Business Traveler Index, these working travelers face challenges in staying productive on the go — and mobile connectivity is a large factor in the success of a business trip.
-Although often overlooked, staying secure on public Wi-Fi should also be an important part of business travel.
+Although often overlooked, staying secure on public Wi-Fi should also be an important thought when on business travel.